madetech/data-tech-reviews/articles/iceberg/iceberg.md

 > Tables will provide well-defined and dependable support for a core set of types.

-Iceberg fields can be of primitive type (type wrapper around commonly used Avro/Parquet/Orc primitive types), or can be of struct type (immutable tuple of fields, think of it as a typed dict with metadata around default value/nullability/comments).
+Iceberg fields can be of primitive type (type wrapper around commonly used Avro/Parquet/Orc primitive types), or can be of struct type (immutable tuple of fields, think of it as a typed dictionary with metadata around default value/nullability/comments).
 Iceberg has its own types and its own mappings between these types and the types of the underlying (Avro/Parquet/ORC) representation.

 ### Storage Separation